Kristian-Reichmann/Kristian-Reichmann/README.md

 - 👀 I’m interested in myself
 - 🌱 I’m currently learning about myself
 - 💞️ I’m looking to collaborate on myself
-- 📫 How to reach me thorugh myself
+- 📫 How to reach me through myself
-- 😄 Pronouns: me/myself/ and I
+- 😄 Pronouns: me, myself, and I
-- ⚡ Fun fact: I love myself
+- ⚡ Fun fact: I am currently bored

 <!---
 Kristian-Reichmann/Kristian-Reichmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.